 What is Sclerotherapy?

 A quick procedure designed to repair blood vessel damage such as varicose and spider veins.
 Some people require 5-20 injections.
-Medicinal fluid is inserted into the veins via needle and syringe.
+The medicinal fluid is inserted into the veins via needle and syringe.
 This therapy is effective on visible veins but not a preventer for future veins appearing.
 It is described as not being too painful but has a distinct burning sensation.
-After treatment you must elevate your legs for 24 hours and wear compression dressings for 2 weeks.
+After treatment, you must elevate your legs for 24 hours and wear compression dressings for 2 weeks.